Country summary

 China’s emission levels under its NDC commitments are higher than what would be deemed 1.5°C compatible compared to our “fair share” approach.
 The CAT maintains its rating of China’s NDC targets against its fair share as “Insufficient.”
 This rating takes into account the fact that China has effectively submitted an unconditional NDC target but has not indicated a level of emissions that would be achieved with international support (a conditional NDC target).

 China’s President Xi Jinping first announced China’s commitment to reach “carbon neutrality before 2060” in a declaration at the UN General Assembly in September 2020.
 China has since officially submitted a long-term strategy (LTS) to the UNFCCC in October 2021.
-As the LTS submission does not meet the majority of the CAT’s criteria for a best-practice approach in LTS formulation, we find China’s net zero target to be “Poor.”
+As the formulation of the LTS submission does not meet the majority of the CAT’s criteria for a best-practice approach, we find China’s net zero target to be “Poor.”

 Further analysis